ethanshen18/olympic-database/README.md

 This is a PHP based web application that displays an instance of our SQL Olympic Games database.
 It allows users to view the entire database at a glance and make edits by using the given HTML forms.
 User will be able to see the updates they make instantaneously.

+## Supported SQL Queries

+### Insert Operation

+User can insert new countries, teams and athletes by submitting a form with all required attributes.

+### Delete Operation

+User can delete countries, teams and athletes with their primary key.

+### Update Operation

+User can updated the medal count of countries and athletes, and update the residency of teams

+### Selection

+User can search for athletes who has a certain number of medals.

+### Projection

+Users can choose 1 - 4 attributes that they are interested to see for all athletes.

+### Join

+User can search for the residency of any athletes.

+### Aggregation

+User can find the maximum individual medal count from each team.

+### Nested Aggregation with Group By

+User can find the average age of the youngest athletes from each team.

+### Division

+User can find athletes who participate in every competition.

-## Add Credential
+## Database Connection

-In order to connect to the database, users need to create a new file called credential.php and specify their Oracle database username and password using the sample file below.
+In order to connect to the database, users need to create a new file in the root directory and name it `credential.php`.
+Then enter their Oracle database username and password according to the example below.

 ```
 <?php